ritzapds/ritzapds.github.io/about.md

 ### More Information

-For now, this is our pic and visit to Disney Land, HK few months back.
+For now, this is our pic when we visited Disney Land, HK few months back.

 image:

 ![Our Photo](/images/Virat-Tvisha-HK-Disney-IMG_20191003_162743.jpg){:class="img-responsive"}